Skip to content

 Summary

 Zimpler is the credible Pay-by-Bank alternative to Trustly for Nordic-focused operators who want negotiable commercial terms and native Brazilian Pix rails.
 Founded 2012 in Stockholm, ~350M bank accounts across 25 markets, €2.6B annual TPV pre-TrueLayer merger.
 Zimpler GO Pay N Play covers Sweden and Finland with integrated KYC and Zimpler Budget responsible-gaming controls.
-The 1.5/5 Trustpilot reflects consumer noise typical of B2B2C payment intermediaries — the 65 reviews against €2.6B in annual transactions are a rounding error.
+The 1.5/5 Trustpilot reflects consumer noise typical of B2B2C payment intermediaries, since the 65 reviews against €2.6B in annual transactions are a rounding error.
 The TrueLayer acquisition closed March 2026 transforms the strategic picture, combining Zimpler's Nordic and Brazilian depth with TrueLayer's UK and pan-European reach.

 Strongest Point